 Hurricane Labs has always enjoyed supporting our community, especially students developing their skills in STEM.
 Fortunately, when my industry contact–Steven Galecki, Manager of Engineering at Checkpoint Surgical, reached out to see if his high school senior mentee could come in and chat with some of our cybersecurity pros, I knew we could make this happen.

-On Tuesday, November 7th, we had the privilege of having Samuel - the high school senior who is here from Colombia - visit for a Q&A session with some of our infosec and Splunk professionals (oh, and me the pesky marketing person).
+Soon after our conversation, we had the privilege of having Samuel–a high school senior who's here from Colombia and has a passion for security–visit for a Q&A session with some of our infosec and Splunk professionals (oh, and me, the pesky marketing person).
 Steven and Luvirt Parker, Samuel’s counselor, were also able to join us.
 Luvirt works for a nonprofit organization called Scranton Road Ministries Community Development Corporation and through this organization he helps students, like Samuel, with preparation for their professional journeys.

 Featured from left to right: Kelsey Clark, Nick Bertram, Luvirt Parker (back), Samuel (front), Chandler Emhoff, Tom Kopchak, John Diez, and Kurt Wolfe.

 After the session, I decided to put together a collection of the highlights I felt were most valuable.
 For those looking to enter the infosec field, I'm hopeful these 9 guiding tips from our infosec pros will be beneficial for you!

 1.)
 Gain as much real life experience as you can